groktools/whycommit/README.md

 |Eclipse | Not supported| Eclipse's Mylyn plugin has its [own commit templates](https://wiki.eclipse.org/EGit/User_Guide#Working_with_Tasks), however. |
 |MS VS Code| Not supported | Code has a tiny commit window.
 There might be UX issues with a large format message to overcome first|
 |Sublime Text |Supported as editor| Sublime can be configured as a commit message editor.
 There is a [paid git plugin](https://sublimegit.net/) that seems to support templates, but its not clear if that's true since its closed-source. |

-# Enhancements

-* Provide a way to "opt out" of adding a why when the change is not meaningful enough, but valuable as a commit - maybe in a personal branch that's meant to be squashed in the future.
-  * Idea: Use `-m` to checkin "minor" changes with the full checkin being done with the template.
-If the pre-commit hook is installed use a convention such as `-m "# small commit msg"` which is consistent with conventions and still allows the pre-commit hook to work properly.